imanlab/iml_dl_tutorial/resources/where-to-start.md

 - Not necessarily mandatory, but can often be useful (depends on the application of DL): image handling (PIL package) and basic knowledge of the `panda` package.
 - It's not as much of a prerequisite because it can be learnt along the way with DL packages, but the use of the packages `numpy` and `matplotlib`.
 If you already know `Matlab` they will look really familiar.
 - The basics of Object Oriented Programming (OOP), classes and inheritance.

+One brief note regarding the OS: there is not much preventing you from using Windows or MacOS for this kind of work, especially at the beginning, but the more you go deeper the more you will realize that Linux is the _de facto_ standard for programming and data science.
+Some programs might only be available for Linux, some models might be built on Linux and have no guarantee to work on other systems and so on.
+For Windows in particular it has to e said that it is not really programmer-friendly and some things might make your life more difficult.

+You can choose to start with the system you are most familiar with and possibly switch at a later time or to switch immediately and learn Linux along with everything else.
+In any case the best thing to do is not replacing your current OS with a Linux OS, but to do what is called a dual-boot installation, where you place both systems on your computer and choose at startup which one to open.
+You will find lots of guides on how to do this online.
+Other alternatives to this, such as using the Windows Subsystem for Linux (WSL) or a virtual machine, are not as effective especially in teh DL field due to the intensive load on the system resources.

 ## General understanding